 Client-managed

-The server returns the full session state on every response.
-The client sends it back on the next request.
+The server returns the full session state on every response and the client sends it back on the next request.
 No server-side database required.

 Client-managed suits stateless deployments where you cannot or do not want to add a persistence dependency, or when you have an existing session layer (a Redis store, a database record, a mobile SDK’s local state) and want to own the write path.